Live Shipping Estimates - Available Right Now

 Do I need permits for transporting overweight equipment in Wisconsin?

-In Wisconsin, a special permit is required if your vehicle weighs over 80,000 pounds, exceeds 8 feet 6 inches in width, stands taller than 13 feet 6 inches, or if your trailer is longer than 53 feet.
+In Wisconsin, moving heavy or large equipment requires a special permit if your vehicle weighs over 80,000 pounds, exceeds 8 feet 6 inches in width, is taller than 13 feet 6 inches, or if your trailer is longer than 53 feet.
+Obtain the application from the Wisconsin Department of Transportation (WisDOT), and note that permits are valid for only 14 days.

 Container Types and Condition